olichen/ot2_protocol_generator/README.md

 ### Distribution

-The program can be compiled into an executable for distribution with pyinstaller.
+The program can be compiled into an executable  with pyinstaller.

 ```shell
 $ git clone https://github.com/olichen/ot2_protocol_generator.git